 - courses offered through the Division of Continuing Education are not eligible for grade exclusion;

 - academic programs may opt to exempt certain courses from this policy.

 - withdrawal from a course for which an exclusion has been approved will not result in the original grade being excluded, but will count toward the three courses or 12 credit hour exclusion limit;

-- once a grade exclusion is applied to a course, the quality points and credit hours attempted and earned will be removed from only the calculation of the LSU and cumulative GPAs.
+- once a grade exclusion is applied to a course, the quality points and credit hours attempted and earned will be removed from the calculation of the LSU and cumulative GPAs only.
 Past semester GPAs will not be recalculated;

 - grade exclusions do not retroactively change the status of the student’s semester academic honors (e.g., Dean’s List) or result in a refund of tuition or fees;

 - grade exclusions do not result in a recalculation of a student’s academic standing (e.g., scholastic warning, probation, or drop) at the end of a previous semester or term;

 - the exclusion adjusted GPA will not be used in determining both Latin Honors and University Medalists.
 All grades will be used to determine Latin Honors and University Medalists.